Jonathhhan/ofxVlc4Player/README.md

 Windows:

-Copy the plugins folder to the project folder: https://artifacts.videolan.org/vlc/nightly-win64-llvm/
+Copy the plugins and lua folder to the OF project folder: https://artifacts.videolan.org/vlc/nightly-win64-llvm/

 Linux (Ubuntu):